 3 | Tiffani-Amber Thiessen cheated on the actor who played Johnny Dakota simultaneously with Mario Lopez and Mark-Paul Gosselaar

-Thiessen comes off pretty poorly in the book.
-In this instance, Diamond discusses the famous anti-drug SBTB episode — the one where a movie star named Johnny Dakota shows up to film an anti-drug PSA but then tries to get the crew to use drugs and they stand up to him.
+Thiessen comes off pretty poorly in Behind the Bell.
+In this instance, Diamond discusses the famous anti-drug SBTB episode — the one where a movie star named Johnny Dakota shows up to film an anti-drug PSA but then tries to get the crew to use drugs, and they stand up to him.
 Apparently, Thiessen was dating Eddie Garcia, the actor who played Johnny Dakota.

 4 | During the “No Hope With Dope” episode, the cast members were all smoking weed in their dressing rooms